-The work is progressing and initial results have been positive however, metallurgical testwork results from the Tres Amigos sulphide mineralisation in particular, combined with the high grade extension drilling results, have led to a reassessment of the mine schedule.
-Rather than immediately accessing the Level 7 mineral resource, the focus has moved to the option of mining the shallower, accessible Tres Amigos mineralisation which could provide 1-2 years of initial production and require less capital for the on-site plant refurbishment while producing high grade zinc concentrate.
-The results of this study are expected in the next quarter.
+Metallurgical testwork results from the Tres Amigos sulphide mineralisation in particular, combined with the high grade intercepts obtained in extension drilling, led to a reassessment of the mine schedule.
+Rather than immediately accessing the Level 7 mineral resource, the focus moved to the option of mining the shallower, accessible Tres Amigos mineralisation which could provide 1-2 years of initial production prioritising the high grade portion of the resource.
+This is envisaged to be the precursor of expanding with additional mill feed from other resources from Year 2 on and require significantly less capital for the on-site plant refurbishment due to a far simpler extraction process while producing high grade zinc concentrate.
+The results of this study are expected early in the December quarter.

-Upon receipt of the Scoping Study, the Company anticipates being able to make a decision on restarting mining operations in the second half of 2017, given the reduced capital requirements and lead time for the plant refurbishment and upgrade and access to the ore.
+Upon receipt of the scoping study, the Company anticipates being able to make a decision on restarting mining operations in 2H'17.